tpoisot/CoPhyCha/CoSpec-chapter.md

 suggesting that their new combination of traits freed them from the pathogen pressure.

-@boots_importance_2012 report important theoretical results.
+Finally, @boots_importance_2012 report important theoretical results.
 In a one-host, one-parasite system, it is possible to observe a bifurcation of host traits (transmissibility and susceptibility), even though the parasite is *not* evolving at all.
 This happens when there is inheritable variation in both traits in the hosts.
 Specifically, diversity in hosts traits is favoured when the risk of a related individual transmitting the disease is high.
 Under these scenarios, the interactions between individuals with contrasted levels of (*e.g.*) resistance is not random: individuals with high resistance tend to interact between themselves, just as individuals with high susceptibility will do.
 This result shows that even when speciation of a paratized host occurs as a reponse to parasitism, this can happen without any sort of coevolutionary dynamics.

-## Coevolution can trigger parasite extinction

-FIND SOME REFS

 # Conclusions